A World First: Wind Turbine Upgraded

 A working wind turbine recently had its permanent magnets replaced by superconducting tape.
-By making this switch, it is now possible to build lighter, smaller wind turbines that are less dependent on expensive rare Earth elements in the future.
+By making this switch, it is now possible to build lighter, smaller wind turbines that are less dependent on expensive rare earth elements.
 Meaning, the price tag of turbines could fall, ultimately leading to lower energy costs.

 Wind Turbines Now

-Currently, wind turbines use permanent magnets, often neodymium (iron-boron ones).
-These magnets turn inside coils of wind turbines to transform magnetic power into electricity.
-Along with making the turbines heavy, neodymium turbines require substantial quantities of rare earth metals, which are expensive.
-Currently, a wind generator making 1MW of power will contain roughly a metric ton of neodymium in its magnets, while the turbine hosting the new high-temperature gadolinium barium copper oxide (GdBaCuO) superconductors contains about 1kg of gadolinium, replacing neodymium.
-With gadolinium costing about $18.70/kg compared to $45.50/kg of neodymium oxide, a switch to gadolinium will not only be weight efficient but also cost-effective.
+Currently, a wind generator making 1MW of power will contain roughly a metric ton of neodymium in its magnets, while the turbine hosting the new high-temperature gadolinium barium copper oxide (GdBaCuO) superconductors will contain about 1kg of gadolinium, replacing neodymium.
+With gadolinium costing about $18.70/kg compared to $45.50/kg of neodymium oxide, a switch to gadolinium will not only be weight-efficient but also cost-effective.

-There are three classes of superconductors: low-temperature superconductors need to be cooled below 10K, magnesium diboride (MgB2) is in the middle, superconducting at 39K, and GdBaCuO—being high-temperature ceramic superconductors—superconduct at around 100K.
+There are three classes of superconductors: low-temperature superconductors needing to be cooled below 10k, magnesium diboride (MgB2) is in the middle, superconducting at 39k, and GdBaCuO––being high-temperature ceramic superconductors–– at around 100k.

 The superconducting layer sits on a steel ribbon for flexibility and strength and is protected from metal poisoning by layers of magnesium oxide and silver.
 In addition, the steel ribbon also acts as a template for the precise crystalline structure needed by the GdBaCuO, as well as an outer copper layer offering electrical and thermal stabilization.

-In Germany, Theva has created magnetic tape made from a composite tape with a ceramic superconducting layer: gadolinium-barium-copper oxide (GdBaCuO) to be used in the superconductors.
-The generators made from superconducting magnets versus permanent magnets have been shown to offer significant savings in size and weight while delivering the same amount of power.
-In fact, this new generator is 1.5m smaller than conventional ones, coming in at about 4m in diameter.
+In Germany, Theva has created magnetic tape made from a composite tape with a ceramic superconducting layer: gadolinium-barium-copper-oxide (GdBaCuO) to be used in the superconductors.
+The generators made from superconducting magnetic tape versus permanent magnets have been shown to offer significant savings in size and weight while delivering the same amount of power.
+For scale, this new generator is 1.5m smaller than conventional ones, coming in at about 4m in diameter.

 What This Means

-The current high-temperature superconductor wind turbine was designed conservatively, wherein the future it will be compact, lightweight, low-cost generators, changing how we make electrical machines.
-This mark in engineering history has given engineers the green light for lower energy costs in the future.
+The current high-temperature superconductor wind turbine was designed conservatively, whereas, in the future, it will be compact and lightweight, using low-cost generators and changing how we make electrical machines.
+This achievement in engineering history has given engineers the green light for lower energy costs in the future.

 Use Apex Magnets Today